Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 ## 4.1 Single Color Recognition

 In this section, the camera detects colors.
-When a red ball is recognized, the buzzer will emit a beep, and the red ball will be highlighted in the transmitted image with "Color: red" displayed.
+When a red ball is recognized, the buzzer will emit a beep, and the red ball will be highlighted in the transmitted image with "**Color: red**" displayed.

 ### 4.1.1 Program Description